Patrie (airship): Final flight

 While based at Verdun, the Patrie was stranded on Friday, 29 November 1907, at nearby Souhesmes due to a mechanical problem caused by the clothing of one of the mechanics becoming caught in the distributor drive gear.
 On-the-spot repairs were made but the lack of a spare magneto on board meant that the motor could not be used for the return flight.
 The decision was made not to drag the airship back to Verdun but to tether her overnight in the open at Souhesmes.

 During that night, a storm blew up and approximately 200 soldiers were assigned to the task of restraining the airship in the gale-force winds.
 On Saturday morning, the wind was strong enough to pull some of the iron pickets anchoring the airship out of the ground so that she swung broadside to the wind, causing her to tip on her side, which in turn caused sacks of ballast to be released.
 Even then the Patrie could have been saved; had the release cord been attached to the gas-bag, a single tug on the cord would have been enough to release the hydrogen and save the ship.
-However, an oversight led to this not being done.
+An oversight led to this not being done.
 Thus, the troops were unable to keep control of her, and could not continue to hold her down in the storm.

 Relieved of her ballast of 750 kg and without a crew, she shot up to a great height (calculated by the constructor to have been some 2000 m), and was carried away in a north-westerly direction.
 Two days later there was still no news.
 In 2007, the French newspaper Journal l'Alsace / Le Pays reprinted a news item from 5 December 1907, which spoke of the "anxiety" caused in Paris by this "disaster".
 It was feared that the Patrie could have risen into an eastward air current, crossed the nearby Franco-German border and fallen into "Prussian" hands, so news reports of her whereabouts were eagerly awaited.